sayanything830/c-sharp-practice/README.md

 # To Do App

-Written in C# with .Net Core
+Written in C# with .Net Core following [this](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2.1) guide.

 ## Install and Get Started